dcesiel/BrewerySearch/README.md

+#PreReqs

+You'll need node, npm and Angular CLI to work with this project.

+You can get get node and npm here: [https://nodejs.org/en/](https://nodejs.org/en/)

+Install angular cli using `npm install -g @angular/cli`

+Navigate to your BrewerySearch project folder and install the required project dependencies using: `npm install`

+I would also highly suggest doing this demo in Intellij to get the benefit of automatic imports and code completion.

 # BrewerySearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding